moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 Okay, but after more research, I've settled on Flux.
 It seems very easy to bootstrap, and to use [helm charts](https://fluxcd.io/flux/guides/helmreleases/) with it.
 I don't really need a GUI or multitenancy like ArgoCD provides, or the integrations that Fleet (probably) provides.

 Flux seems "lightweight".
-It reads from a Git repo, and applies and reconcicles state.
+It reads from a Git repo, and applies and reconciles state.
 In addition to that, it can bootstrap itself.
-Although, I think I will end up running into a funny catch-22 when I decide to move away from github to a self hosted forgejo, on the kubernetes cluster, everythign will be fine.. probably.
+Although, I think I will end up running into a funny catch-22 when I decide to move away from github to a self hosted forgejo, on the kubernetes cluster, everything will be fine... probably.

 Maybe I could have a seperate git server, and that stores the Kubernetes state?
 Flux seems to support [bootstrapping from any git repo](https://fluxcd.io/flux/cmd/flux_bootstrap_git/).

-A few recommendations on the internet seem to suggest that I should have bootstrap flux from something external to the cluster, rather than than from inside the cluster.
+A few recommendations on the internet seem to suggest that I should have bootstrap flux from something external to the cluster, rather than from inside the cluster.